 After completing high school, she began working as a network engineer while attending nightly college courses.
 She made her move to Austin in 1998, where she continued her career path in information technology as a Software Architect and Engineering Manager for companies like Dell and AMD.
 Over time she learned to coordinate and manage globally distributed teams in order to accomplish much more than she ever could on her own.
 She consistently applied the skills learned in each of her roles to further advance her knowledge of cutting edge technologies, while contributing to countless open-source software initiatives, and non-profit organizations throughout the course of her career.

-Ms. Eden is also known for her work with Register2Vote, a Texas based non-profit which she founded with partner Jeremy Smith in early 2018.
-During the most recent midterm election cycle, their organization successfully harnessed the grassroots power of over a thousand engaged volunteers to register more than 150,000 Texans before the 2018 voter registration deadline.
-Register2Vote has since continued on to create a suite of free tools that are used by nonprofits across the country to identify and register new voters.
+Ms. Eden is also known for her work with Register2Vote, a Texas based non-profit which she co-founded in early 2018.
+During the most recent midterm election cycle, the organization successfully harnessed the grassroots power of over a thousand engaged volunteers to register more than 150,000 Texans before the 2018 voter registration deadline.
+Register2Vote has since continued on to create a suite of free tools that are used by nonprofits across the country to identify and register over a million new voters.

 Her campaign is working to address a wide range of issues including: environmental protections, rural broadband accessibility, marijuana legalization/decriminalization, veterans care, common sense firearms legislation, voting rights, water rights, protections for immigrants, better funding for teachers/schools, social justice reform, and improving healthcare coverage/expansion for Texans.